-Even from such a young age, your little one can realize that despite the constant falls and the bumpy ride, he realizes that he can cover a greater distance at a faster pace than if he crawled.
-Moreover, what he gains both in distance covered and speed reached has huge implications for the level navigation and engagement with his surroundings.
+Even from such a young age, your little one realizes that when he walks, despite the constant falls and the bumpy ride, he can cover a greater distance at a faster pace than if he crawled.
+Moreover, what he gains both in covered distance and reached speed has huge implications for the level of navigation and engagement he has with his surroundings.

 Mom, what’s going on?

 You’ve probably noticed by now that your little one is extremely curious all the time.
 It’s no wonder another theory as to why your baby might choose novice walking over experienced crawling is that he obtains greater visibility.
 When your baby crawls, he naturally sees the floor (neck and eyes parallel to the floor) but when he decides to walk, the whole room comes into view.